 - Modified-release tablets (Circadin): 2 mg

-- Tablets and capsules from 0.5 to 5 mg (this is a ‘special order’ medicine and has to be ordered in advance by your pharmacist)
+- Tablets and capsules from 0.5 to 5 mg (these have to be ordered specially by your pharmacist)

 - Liquid medicine: 5 mg per 5 mL (this has to be ordered specially from your pharmacist)

 When should I give melatonin?

 Melatonin is given once a day, between half an hour and an hour before your child’s agreed bedtime.